Art worth on the making 1,020,000$

-First parable – a fancy looking lady walks in the Jaguar agency.
+The first parable – a fancy-looking lady walks in the Jaguar agency.
 She looks around and when she sees the perfect car she checks it.
 When she bends over to check out the leather upholstery she released quite a loud fart.

 She looks very embarrassed around to see if anyone noticed the small accident and hopes that the salesman did not pop out of her suddenly.
 However, when she turned back she discovers that the seller is just behind her.

-“Hello madam, how can I help you today” uncomfortably She say “what the price of the car?” the seller: “Madam, if you farted when you saw the car, when you hear the price you’ll ‘shit in your pants.”
+“Hello madam, how can I help you today” uncomfortably She says “what is the price of the car?” the seller: “Madam, if you farted when you saw the car, when you hear the price you’ll ‘shit in your pants.”

 This is also art?
 Description of the act of creation – Performance: